MoAlyousef/dister/README.md

 `cargo install wasm-bindgen-cli`

-- microserver (optional, to serve the outputted html file when using `dister serve`):

-`cargo install microserver`

 - Wasm-opt (optional, wasm-opt is called if found in PATH and the --release flag is passed to `dister build`).

 It can be downloaded from the [binaryen repo's releases](https://github.com/WebAssembly/binaryen/releases).